Craven Cottage: International matches

 Craven Cottage hosted the Northern Ireland versus Cyprus 1974 World Cup Qualifier on 8 May 1973, a match moved from Belfast due to The Troubles.
 Northern Ireland won 3–0, Sammy Morgan and a Trevor Anderson brace concluded the scoring in the first half.

-On 22 February 2000, it hosted England's under 21s international under 21 friendly against Argentina's under 21s team.
+On 22 February 2000, the stadium hosted England's under 21s international friendly against Argentina's under 21s team.
 The hosts won 1–0 with Lee Hendrie's sixty seventh-minute goal with 15,747 in attendance.

 In recent years, Craven Cottage has hosted several International Friendly matches, including the Ireland national team who played Colombia and Nigeria there in May 2008 and May 2009 respectively and Oman in 2012.
 The South Korea national football team have also used the ground thrice in recent years for international friendlies, first against Greece in February 2007 second against Serbia in November 2009, and then against Croatia in February 2013.

-On 17 November 2007 Australia beat Nigeria 1–0 in an international friendly at Craven Cottage.
+On 17 November 2007, Australia defeated Nigeria 1–0 in an international friendly at Craven Cottage.

 On 26 May 2011, Craven Cottage hosted the game of 2011 UEFA Women's Champions League Final between Lyon and Potsdam.
 In September 2011, a friendly between Ghana and Brazil was also held at Craven Cottage.

-On 15 October 2013, Australia beat Canada 3–0 at Craven Cottage.
-On 28 May 2014 Scotland played out a 2–2 draw with a Nigerian team who had qualified for the 2014 World Cup Finals.
+On 15 October 2013, Australia defeated Canada 3–0 at Craven Cottage.
+On 28 May 2014, Scotland played out a 2–2 draw with a Nigerian team who had qualified for the 2014 World Cup Finals.

-On 27 March 2018, Australia played host to Colombia in the international friendlies, the match ended 0-0, both teams having qualified for the 2018 World Cup Finals in Russia.
+On 27 March 2018, Australia played host to Colombia in the international friendlies.
+The match ended 0–0, with both teams having qualified for the 2018 World Cup Finals in Russia.